 Program Offerings

 AffordableCollegesOnline.org only ranks schools that offer at least 10 online bachelor's or master's programs.
-High numbers of online programs tend to indicate established, successful online education systems.
+High numbers of online programs tend to indicate established, successful online education systems with better resources for online students.

 Graduation Rate

-This measure indicates the percentage of students who finish their degree in six years or less.
-A high graduation rate indicates that a school offers adequate support for its students.
+This measure indicates the percentage of students who finish their degrees in six years or less.
+A high graduation rate indicates that a school offers adequate student support.

 Retention Rate

-This measure indicates what percentage of first-year students return to the same school for a second year.
+This measure indicates the percentage of first-year students who return to the same school for a second year.
 Since dissatisfied students may drop out or transfer to other schools, a high retention rate usually reflects a high satisfaction rate.

 Student-to-Faculty Ratio